Self-Driving-Car-NDegree-M-Russo/CarND-P3-Behavioral-Cloning/Behavioral_cloning_writeup.md

 *INSERT LOGILE EXTRACT*

-and contains the identifiers for the image files coming from the 3 cameras as well as the steering angle at the moment of the capture.
+It contains the identifiers for the image files coming from the 3 cameras as well as the steering angle at the moment of the capture.
 On top of these information I decided append a "flag", i.e. an identifier for each dataset (0/1/2), that gets used when accessing the actual images.

-The content of the datasets is split in Train/Validation in an 80/20 percentage using the `train_test_split` function imported fropm `sklearn` ([model.py](./model.py), lines xx-yy)
+The content of the datasets is split in Train/Validation in an 80/20 percentage using the `train_test_split` function imported from `sklearn` ([model.py](./model.py), lines xx-yy)

 The three datasets are then collected together using the `generator()` helper function ([model.py](./model.py), line xx-yy).
 A _generator_ is a [specific kind of function](https://wiki.python.org/moin/Generators) allowed by the Python language, that can be declared as iterator, i.e. used in a for loop.
 They are characterized by the usage of the `yield` keyword, and can be used when a piece of code has to access elemnts from a list without loading the full list in memory.
 This is helpful in case of lists with a heavy footprint, like the one that we are considering for this code.
 In this case the `generator()` helper will return, every time, a _shuffled_ batch of 32 images/labels taken from the global dataset.